 A common burrowing rodent (Marmota monax) of northern and eastern North America, having a short-legged, heavy-set body and grizzled brownish fur.
-Also called groundhog; also called regionally whistle pig.
+Also called groundhog; also called regionally whistle pig.(noun)

 American Heritage(R) Dictionary of the English Language, Fifth Edition.
 Copyright (c) 2011 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 "The name woodchuck comes from the Indian legend of "Wojak, the groundhog" considered by them to be their ancestral grandfather."

 "Before we get started, allow me to set the record straight: A groundhog is also known as a woodchuck, but it's not a beaver."